 1893 The Hemmerle brothers, Joseph and Anton, acquire the sales premises and workshop of the Munich jeweller Elchinger on Augustinerstrasse.
 In taking over this goldsmith’s firm, whose speciality is making medals and insignia, they keep alive a tradition unbroken since 1796, in which both the business and the embossing tools used in medal production have been handed down from one family to another.
 The Bavarian royal house of the Wittelsbachs are among their clients from the start.

 1895 The company is appointed supplier to the Bavarian royal court and Hemmerle remains the preferred creator of all medals in the Kingdom of Bavaria up until the end of the monarchy in 1918.
 Hemmerle also makes the Knight Grand Cross of the Royal Order of Saint Hubert, the oldest and most distinguished of all Bavarian orders with a tradition stretching back to 1444.

-1905 From this year on, Hemmerle is responsible for the creation of the Bavarian Maximilian Order.
-Initiated by King Maximilian II of Bavaria in 1853, the Order is awarded for exceptional achievement in science and arts.
+From 1905 on, Hemmerle is responsible for the creation of the Bavarian Maximilian Order.
+Initiated by King Maximilian II of Bavaria in 1853, the order is awarded for exceptional achievement in science and arts.

 ...resolutely contemporary creations.Rachel Garrahan – New York Times